Gisela Stuart: Vote Leave

 Stuart served as Chair of Vote Leave, the body which was designated by the Electoral Commission as the official campaign in favour of leaving the European Union in the 2016 referendum on European Union membership.
 Other spokespersons for Vote Leave included Conservative MPs Boris Johnson and Michael Gove.
 There were various other groups advocating for Leave, officially working independently of Vote Leave, including UKIP and the Labour Leave.

 In the BBC's two-hour televised debate on the EU referendum, Stuart appeared on the "Leave" panel, along with the Conservative MPs Andrea Leadsom and Boris Johnson.

 Stuart's own constituency of Birmingham Edgbaston voted to Remain in the EU.

 After stepping down at the 2017 general election, Stuart revealed that she had pushed for an exit clause in the European Constitution, which later became Article 50 of the Treaty on European Union.
 Article 50 allows for withdrawal from the European Union by any member state and was invoked for the first and only time by Prime Minister Theresa May on 29 March 2017.

 Outside of politics

 In 2016, Stuart became the sixth President of the Birmingham Bach Choir.

 Stuart became the chair of Wilton Park, an executive agency of the UK Foreign Office dedicated to conflict resolution in international relations, on 1 October 2018.
 From 2020-2022 Stuart was the lead non-executive board member of the Cabinet Office.
 She was appointed as First Civil Service Commissioner in March 2022.

 Stuart was appointed an Honorary Captain in the Royal Naval Reserve in July 2021.

+In 2021, Stuart was appointed chair of the Royal Mint Advisory Committee for a term of five years from 1 March 2021 to 28 February 2026.